CyberT33N/javascript-cheat-sheet/README.md

 21. Remove duplicated objects from array
 23. Remove properties from object
 24. object values to array
+25. do not set undefined properties in object

 # [Array](#_array)
 1. Clone unique